• Skip to main content

 It pretty much means you do one of two things.
 You either go up the country or you go down it.

 Of course, you need to decide where you want to stop along the way and how long you’ll spend in each place.
-But it’s not like you have to sit there with a map calculating the most efficient route to get between all the places you would like to visit.
+But it’s not like you have to sit there with a map calculating the most efficient route to get between the best places to visit in Vietnam.

 Ancient cities, beautiful beaches, enormous caves, charming towns, modern history – and lots of amazing food and drink.
 Vietnam has so much to see and it can be hard to work out how to make the most of your stay.